 In the Footsteps of Poland's Only Muslim Minority

 Spanning nine hills, the city of Chełmno is one of the oldest and most picturesque towns in Poland.
 Its old town is part of the European Route of Brick Gothic.
 Chełmno is also forever inscribed into Polish history: the so-called Chełmno Law, passed in 1223 by the Teutonic Order, later served as the legal grounds for the foundation of several cities and villages in Poland – including Warsaw.
 Chełmno has retained its medieval urban layout: it is surrounded by ramparts, and the town's skyline is dominated by six Gothic towers atopChełmno’s churches and town hall.

 So how did this small town squeezed in between Grudziądz and Bydgoszcz come to be a certified city of love (officially registered at the Patent Office of Republic of Poland!)?
-It is Apparently, relics of St. Valentine arrived in Chełmno in the Middle Ages.
+Apparently, relics belonging to St. Valentine arrived in Chełmno in the Middle Ages.
 Valentine’s Day celebrations prompted Chełmno to use this fact to draw in tourists.
 The town is now filled with love-related tourist attractions such as love benches, while many Valentine-related festivities are organised annually.
-And besides, a beautiful medieval town has plenty of romantic spots for starstruck lovers.
+And besides, a beautiful mediaeval town has plenty of romantic spots for starstruck lovers.
 Even though Chełmno is using love as a tourist attraction, it really is worth a visit, as not many places have such incredible charm.